 Because I was tired from hunting and wanted to lie down.

-The ballad is long and repetitive, with the mother training her son with questions, trying to figure out why he feels so sick and tired.He told her that his lover had cooked him fried eels for dinner and that when the dogs ate his scraps, they all died.His mother told him that he had been poisoned.He agreed and again asked her to make his bed so that he too could lie down and die.He told her that he would leave the family's cows to her, the gold and silver to his sister, and the house and property to his brother.The mother then asked: "My son, Lord Randall, what have you left to your true love?
-What have you left to your true love, my handsome young man?-" He answered,
+The ballad is long and repetitive, with the mother training her son with questions, trying to figure out why he feels so sick and tired.He told her that his lover had cooked him fried eels for dinner and that when the dogs ate his scraps, they all died.His mother told him that he had been poisoned.He agreed and again asked her to make his bed so that he too could lie down and die.He told her that he would leave the family's cows to her, the gold and silver to his sister, and the house and property to his brother.The mother then asked: "My son, Lord Randall, what have you left for your true love?
+What have you left for your true love, my handsome young man?"
+He replied,

-“I left her rope on your apple tree so that she
+”I left her string on your apple tree so that she

 Hang on it.Mom, make my bed quickly,